 Travel magazines have a tendency towards the exotic and the luxurious, but We Are Here is different.
-It focuses on ordinary people doing interesting things in the cities it visits, and is proud to claim that all its photography is taken on (or in some cases processed through) a mobile phone.
-Its off-beat city reporting makes for a fascinating read, and it looks great too.
+Made almost entirely by one man, it focuses on ordinary people doing interesting things in the cities it visits, and is proud to claim that all its photography is taken using a mobile phone.

 What is We Are Here?

 It is a long-form postcard from the city or district that we cover.
 It is a travel magazine in one sense, but completely different from the majority of travel magazines – it’s not glossy, or chic; it won’t tell you where to go or what to wear, but it will give you a deeper sense of what the place is like.
 And hopefully encourage people to go there too – although that is a secondary aim.

 The aim is to focus on one city or district each issue, all done in a deliberately lo-fi way – so all the photographs are taken on my iPhone, the design is simple, and nobody featured is promoting anything.
 I want to leave people with a sense of place – a feeling that they understand the places we cover more after reading We Are Here.